-If your son or daughter has an interest in designing structures and exploring how machines work, our Engineering programs in Etobicoke could be a great way to help inspire your child’s imagination!
-Our interactive courses give kids the opportunity to have fun and stretch their creative muscles while mastering a variety of engineering concepts.
+Encourage your child’s imagination to soar with our Engineering programs in Etobicoke and tap into his or her love of tinkering with gadgets and building structures.
+Our interactive courses are a fun and educational way for your child to learn a variety of engineering concepts while firing up his or her creativity.
 Your child will take on an exciting new project in each session, partnering up with a friend to build LEGO® machines or design structurally sound bridges using K’NEX® pieces.
-It’s a great way to establish a foundation of strong skills your child will need for success in the 21st century classroom and beyond!
+It’s an awesome way to help your child learn 21st century skills that can lead to success in the classroom and beyond!

-- A state-of-the-art STEM curriculum that arms students with important 21st century skills.
+- A STEM curriculum that focuses on critical 21st century competencies.

 - Hands-on learning in which students use LEGO® and K'NEX® pieces to design, test and redesign various machines and structures.

 - Collaborative projects that help your child gain teamwork skills and make new friends.

 - Sessions that end with wrap-up activities to consolidate the concepts learned in class.